demisto/content/docs/circle_build/README.md

 # Overview
-This article will explain the circleci build process.
+This article will explain the CircleCI build process.
 In addition, we'll explain common errors and how to troubleshoot them.

 # Build Sections